• Skip to primary navigation

 • This salad keeps well in the fridge for at least a week and is perfect for adding to wraps or sandwiches.

-• A great salad to take to your next picnic as it travels so well.
+• This is a great salad to take to your next picnic as it travels so well.

 ROAST VEGETABLE SALAD

-Roasted Pepper Salad with Macadamias & Honey Mustard Dressing
+Roasted Pepper Salad with Macadamias and Honey Mustard Dressing

 Roast peppers can’t be beaten, roasting them deepens their flavour just amazing with this dreamy honey mustard dressing – a salad to make and keep in your fridge to snack on throughout the week.